-As always, look first to the will or trust document for guidance.
+As executor, you should always first look at the will or trust document for guidance.
 If the document directs you to use estate or trust funds to pay off the mortgage, your path is clear.
-Most wills, however, don't contain such an instruction; instead, they have general language about paying debts.
-That's generally not construed to mean paying off a debt that's attached to (secured by) a specific piece of property, such as real estate or a car.

 Most wills, however, don't contain such an instruction—instead, they have general language about paying debts, which usually doesn't apply to a debt secured by a specific piece of property, like real estate mortgages or car loans.

 If the will or trust document says nothing explicit about the mortgage, the inheritor usually takes the house with the mortgage.
 Whether the lender can exercise a "due-on-sale" clause—requiring that the mortgage be paid off completely when the inheritor takes ownership—depends on whether the inheritor is a relative of the deceased person.

 Most mortgages come with due-on-sale clauses (also called "acceleration clauses") that allow lenders to demand a mortgage be paid off in its entirety when the property is sold.
 But the Garn-St. Germain Depository Institutions Act of 1982 (12 U.S.C. §1701j-3) spells out several situations in which lenders can't enforce due-on-sale clauses in loans.
 These situations include: